DuendeInexistente/Cirque/ShortStories/skagerrak.md

 But that's the issue, isn't it?
 It flows and it flows.

-I keep swimming, taking as few breaks for air as I can, spending so much time underwater that my lungs ache and my head hurts and I feel dizzy, but I stay underwater, I stay in this stage, in my stage, rather than walk on the stone of Landly that is so hard and old and meaningless and peels out Francesca.
+I keep swimming, taking as few breaks for air as I can, spending so much time underwater that my lungs ache and my head hurts and I feel dizzy, but I stay underwater, I stay in this stage, in my stage, rather than walk on the stone of Landly that is so hard and old and meaningless.

 But time passes, and I am equine, and as much as I want to lose myself in the hunt, I am starting to feel weak and have taken too much from the waters lately.